 Description: Thallus crustose, episubstratic, white to brown-grey, rimose-areolate to areolate, 0.25-0.8 mm thick, sometimes delimited by a dark, more or less zoned prothallus, forming more or less orbicular patches.
 Areoles angular, smooth, the peripheral ones often longer than wide and radially arranged.
-Cortex brownish in upper part (with the subdepressa-brown pigment), not entirely filled with crystals; algal layer 40-55 µm thick; medulla white, 0.25-0.3 mm thick, I-.
-Apothecia lecanorine-aspicilioid, immersed, 1(-4) per areole, round or slightly irregular in size and shape, from punctiform to slightly elongate, 0.2-0.8 mm wide, with a concave to flat, black, sometimes slightly blue-pruinose disc, and a 0.05-0.15 mm thick, chalky-white, slightly raised, finally often excluded thalline margin.
-Thalline exciple corticate, the outer part with the subdepressa-brown pigment; epithecium olive-green, N+ brigher green, K+ brown; hymenium colourless, 100-120 µm thick, inspersed, I+ blue soon turning red-brown; paraphyses septate and anastomosing, sometimes moniliform in upper part; hypothecium colourless.
+Cortex brownish in upper part (with the Subdepressa-brown pigment), not entirely filled with crystals; algal layer 40-55 µm thick; medulla white, 0.25-0.3 mm thick, I-.
+Apothecia cryptolecanorine-aspicilioid, immersed, 1(-4) per areole, round or slightly irregular in size and shape, from punctiform to slightly elongate, 0.2-0.8 mm wide, with a concave to flat, black, sometimes slightly blue-pruinose disc, and a 0.05-0.15 mm thick, chalky-white, slightly raised, finally often excluded thalline margin.
+Thalline exciple corticate, the outer part with the Subdepressa-brown pigment; proper exciple very thin, colourless; epithecium olive-green, N+ brigher green, K+ brown; hymenium colourless, 100-120 µm thick, inspersed, I+ blue soon turning red-brown; paraphyses septate and anastomosing, sometimes moniliform in upper part; hypothecium colourless.
 Asci (2-)4-spored, the thin outer coat K/I+ blue, the wall and apical dome K/I-.
 Ascospores 1-celled, hyaline, broadly ellipsoid to subglobose, 18-30 x 14-28 µm.
 Pycnidia immersed, appearing as black dots.
 Conidia (5.5-)7-13.5 x (0.5-)1(-1.5 µm).
 Photobiont chlorococcoid.
 Spot tests: thallus K+ yellow turning red (needle-like crystals) or K+ yellow then sometimes orange-brown, C-, KC-, P+ yellow-orange.
 Chemistry: norstictic acid and stictic acid in variable amounts, aspicilin.

 Note: on exposed calcareous rocks; according to Roux et al. (2016) this is a good species; it is apparently most frequent in the mountains of central and southern Italy.